zyiology/local-ocr-testing/README.md

 2. **System requirements**:
    - **CUDA version**: Run `nvidia-smi` to check (should be 11.8, 12.4, or 12.8)
    - **GPU architecture**: Nvidia 4xxx series (Ada/Hopper) or 3xxx series (Ampere) recommended
-   - **Note**: Blackwell (5xxx series) may have compatibility issues with older PyTorch versions, will require tweaking pyproject.toml
+   - **Note**: Blackwell (5xxx series) may have compatibility issues with older PyTorch versions, refer below for more info

 ## Quick Start